 Spicebush - Lindera benzoin

-[Spicebush is] a rounded, deciduous shrub, open form 8′ to 12′ tall, equal width.
+Spicebush is a rounded, deciduous shrub, open in form and 8′ to 12′ tall, and of equal width.
 It has a long life span in comparison to most other plant species and a slow growth rate.
-Northern Spicebush has green foliage and yellow flowers.
-Flower bloom is usually observed in the mid spring, with fruit and seed production starting in the summer and continuing until fall.
+Northern Spicebush has green foliage and yellow flowers, blooming in mid spring, with fruit and seed production starting in the summer and continuing until fall.

-Please note, we do not currently grow this plant; we source it from a downstate nursery.
+Please note, we do not currently grow this plant from seed; we source it from a downstate nursery and bring it up to size.
 The nursery has reported that, although they verify their stock to be free of Neonicotinoids, they do use pesticides on their nursery stock.

 We offer downstate nursery stock because using a native plant to landscape instead of a similarly-raised cultivar will ultimately be beneficial, especially for a long-lived shrub.